coderefinery/talk-general/talk.md

 - ... we do not distribute the code.
 - ... we are a research group and not a software company.
 - ...
 I do not have time to learn it.
 It's publish or perish.
-- ...
-I am interested in science and not in software engineering.

 ---